timnew/timnew.github.com/source/_posts/2012-08-05-extend-rspec-dsl.md

 layout: post
 title: Extend RSpec DSL
 comments: true
-categories: rspec
+categories:
+  - Programming
+  - Ruby
 tags:
+  - rspec
+  - dsl
+  - extend
+  - test
+  - spec
-  - rspec dsl extend test spec
+  - unit test
 date: 2012-08-05 08:00:00
 ---
 I'm working on a project that need some complicated html snippets for test, which cannot be easily generated with factory.
 So I put these snippets into fixture files.